nopnop2002/esp-idf-ak8975/README.md

 Configuration Options for the gauge display is [here](https://canvas-gauges.com/documentation/user-guide/configuration).
 You can change the design and color according to your preference.

-# Show direction using panda3d library
+# Show orientation using panda3d library
 The ESP32 provides the measured angle over UDP.
 panda.py acts as a UDP display server.
 The Earth's angle follows the sensor angle.